jhades/angular2-redux-store/README.md

 Contains an example that shows how a Flux-like app can be built using Angular 2, Redux and Immutable.js.
 Shows how type-safety can still be kept while using Immutable.js in a Typescript enviromment.

+Check this post for a more detailed explanation - [Angular 2 Application Architecture -Building Flux-like apps using Redux and Immutability.js](TODO)

 ### The Gist

 Redux makes for a really good fit for building Apps in Angular 2.
-The idea of building apps using a Flux-like architecture is to isolate the state of the application inside a single store, so we can better control it.
+The idea of building apps using a Flux-like architecture is to isolate the state of the application inside a store, so we can better control it.

 Redux provides a very intuitive and easy data store that is getting a lot of traction.
 We just need a way to conveniently use it in an Angular 2 app, and that's when the Angular 2 Redux Store comes in to help.